mlox/mlox/mlox/mlox_readme.txt

 ==================================================
 o ChangeLog

+Version 0.60 - 2014/09/07
+	* mlox will now skip reporting an error if it fails to make a connection when downloading the rule-base [abot]
+	* fixed potential compatibility issues caused by Python changing their function names between versions [abot]
 Version 0.59 - 2014/07/06
 	* Fix conflict with tes3cmd's resetdates and only redate files if necessary [abot]